duytamvu24/Realtime-MRI-Pipeline/README.md

 ---

 #### 1.2 Run Analysis – Rest Phase
-Click **“Starte Analyse Ruhe”** to begin the resting phase analysis.
+Click **“Start Rest-Analysis”** to begin the resting phase analysis.

 For each signal:
 - A new window opens showing the signal with automatically detected peaks
-- Click **“Entferne Peaks”** and remove incorrect peaks by clicking on the red markers
+- Click **“Remove Peaks”** and remove incorrect peaks by clicking on the red markers
-- Click **“Peaks manuell hinzufügen”** to add missing peaks by clicking into the plot
+- Click **“Add peaks manually”** to add missing peaks by clicking into the plot
-- Click **“Speichern der Änderungen”** to save the corrections and close the window
+- Click **“Save changes”** to save the corrections and close the window

 This procedure is repeated **four times** for:
 1. Respiratory volume